Dr. Denise Kaye

 My professional background includes implementing computer networks for health care and manufacturing companies.
 These experiences provoked my curiosity about how humans communicate with networks in between.
 My first course taken online during my master’s program (Communication & Technology) taught me that online learning is just as successful as face-to-face classrooms.
 I want to reach out to and connect with those who need flexibility in their schedule without sacrificing college level standards for education.

-This fall, I am teaching COMM 112 (Understanding Media and Social Change), COMM 114 (Human Communication), COMM 320 (Communication Analysis) and COMM 321 (Introduction to Communication Theory).
+This fall and spring, I am teaching COMM 112: Understanding Media and Social Change, COMM 114: Human Communication, COMM 320: Communication Analysis and COMM 321: Introduction to Communication Theory.